fujitsu-cf/cf-test-postgres/README.md

 # cf-test-postgres
-This is simple test application for CF. The `cf-test-postgres` connects to PostgreSQL database and creates REST endpoints for adding and retriving data to/from database.
+This is simple test application for CF. The `cf-test-postgres` connects to PostgreSQL database and creates REST endpoints for adding and retrieving data to/from database.

 ## Configuration
 In `main.go` you can find consts for database connection